MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 -------------------

+To run multi-threaded (using shared memory, `OpenMP <https://en.wikipedia.org/wiki/OpenMP>`_), the original :filelink:`SIZE.h <verification/tutorial_baroclinic_gyre/code/SIZE.h>` file is used.
+In our example, for compatibility with MITgcm :ref:`testing protocols <code_testing_protocols>`, we will run using two separate threads, but the user should feel free to experiment using four threads if their local machine contains four cores.
-To run multi-threaded (using shared memory, `OpenMP <https://en.wikipedia.org/wiki/OpenMP>`_), the original :filelink:`SIZE.h <verification/tutorial_baroclinic_gyre/code/SIZE.h>` file is used -- in our example, each tile will be run in a separate thread -- but like the :ref:`previous section <baroc_mpi>` we must first re-compile the executable from scratch, using a special command line option (for this configuration, ``-omp``).
+Like the :ref:`previous section <baroc_mpi>` we must first re-compile the executable from scratch, using a special command line option (for this configuration, ``-omp``).
+However it is not necessary to specify how many threads at compile-time (unlike `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_, which requires specific processor count information to be set in :filelink:`SIZE.h <verification/tutorial_baroclinic_gyre/code/SIZE.h>`).
 Create and navigate into a new build directory ``build_openmp`` and type: